Khojastehnia-Mahdi/Particle-Swarm-Optimization-PSO-algorithm/README.md

 # Particle-Swarm-Optimization-PSO-algorithm
-This is the simple and classic version of the particle swarm optimization (PSO) algorithm for solving the constrained minimization problem.
+This is the simple and classic version of the particle swarm optimization (PSO) algorithm for solving the following constrained minimization problem: